TheTerrior/cowl/README.md

 # The Cowl Programming Language
 See General Information below for more info about this language.

+## General Information
+This language is being written in my free time, just for fun and to gain programming experience.

+Cowl aims to be a general-purpose, statically-typed language that is easy to learn for new programmers.
+The language is compiled to bytecode, which is then interpreted.
+Syntax is reminiscent of C. Cowl files are stored as either .cl or .cowl, and Cowl bytecode is saved as a .ccl file.

+The bytecode compiler and the interpreter will both be written in Rust, which should ensure high performance.

+Notes:
+A true compiler may come in the future if I'm willing to take on the task, but I have no knowledge on how to make a compiler and I'm currently the only one working on this language.

 ## Installation
 TBA

-## General Information
-This language is being written in my free time, just for fun and to gain programming experience.

-A programming language that is easy to learn and use, with a focus on new users.
-The goal is a general-purpose, statically-typed language with functional and object-oriented features.
-Syntax is similar to C with some extra customizations.
-Associated filetypes are cl, cowl (both for code), and ccl (for bytecode).

-This language will be interpreted for the foreseeable future, with a possible compiler coming in the future if I'm willing to take on the daunting task.
-The interpreter will be written in Rust, which will ensure high performance and memory-safety.
-Code goes through a semi-compilation stage which converts the raw code into bytecode, much like Java.
-This bytecode can then be run by the interpreter.